mt-support/tribe-ext-tickets-additional-fields/readme.txt

 We're always interested in your feedback and our [Help Desk](https://support.theeventscalendar.com/) are the best place to flag any issues.
 Do note, however, that the degree of support we provide for extensions like this one tends to be very limited.

 == Changelog ==

+= [1.0.1] 2021-01-21 =

+* Fix: Make the shortcode work with Event Tickets Plus now that the shortcodes live there.

 = [1.0.0] YYYY-MM-DD =